What the Big 4 Banks Forecast for the New Zealand Dollar in 2020

 Will the NZD get stronger in 2020?

 Unlikely.
-If we're to believe major bank New Zealand Dollar forecast, the NZDUSD will remain weak around current levels of 62 NZ cents to the US dollar.
-And perhaps move a touch higher at the end of the year.
+If we're to believe major bank New Zealand Dollar forecasts, the NZDUSD will remain around current levels of 67 NZ cents to the US dollar.
+And perhaps move a touch higher by the end of the year.

-Let's examine the 5 most likely reasons the NZ dollar will remain weak at current forecast levels:
+Let's examine the 5 most likely reasons the NZ dollar will weaken more than expected:

 - New Zealand's economy continues to slows, the Reserve Bank of New Zealand cut interest rates earlier than expected, devaluing the NZD

 - Economic growth countries outside of New Zealand slow down and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts elsewhere

 - The coronavirus pandemic is controlled, the US economy picks up and the Federal Reserve (central bank) increases interest rates, supporting the USD

 How does a weaker NZD affect me?